askui/askui/docs/docs/general/06-Tutorials/zip-images-upload-googledrive-windows.md

 # Zip Images and Upload to Google Drive on Windows

-This tutorial will show you how to zip files on your file system and then upload them to Google Drive with askui.
+This tutorial will show you how to zip files on your file system and then upload them to Google Drive with AskUI.

 <video controls>
   <source src="https://d2dnep8p8ldagm.cloudfront.net/assets/docs/compress_photos_and_upload_them_on_google_drive_with_askui.mp4"/>